broamski/aws-mfa/README.rst

                             profile name is 'default'
     --assume-role arn:aws:iam::123456788990:role/RoleName
                             The ARN of the AWS IAM Role you would like to assume, if specified.
-This value can aslo be providedvia the environment variable 'MFA_ASSUME_ROLE'
+This value can also be provided via the environment variable 'MFA_ASSUME_ROLE'
     --role-session-name ROLE_SESSION_NAME
-                            Friendly session name required when using --assume- role.
+                            Friendly session name required when using --assume- role

 **Argument precedence**: Command line arguments take precedence over environment variables.